Boulder08/chunknorris/README.md

 **--list-parameters**: Outputs a list of parameters that the selected encoder would use with your settings.

+**--qadjust**: Enables a special mode for running a faster first pass of the source in order to adjust the Q/CRF value by chunk to get the final quality level more constant.
+The chunk data is output into the 'output' folder for validation.
+Works on svt-av1 and x265.
+Heavily based on trixoniisama's work available at https://github.com/trixoniisama/auto-boost-algorithm (algo v2.0), thanks!
+Requires Vapoursynth, vstools, LSMASHSource, fmtconv and vapoursynth-ssimulacra2.
+**EXPERIMENTAL**

+**--qadjust-verify**: Enables a verification pass after the final encode is finished and will output the result in the 'output' folder. **NOTE: this pass can take a very long time as it uses the complete encoding script.**

+**--qadjust-b** and **--qadjust-c**: Define the 'b' and 'c' parameters for Bicubic resizing in case the final encode's resolution differs from the original one.
+- Example: --qadjust-b -1.0 --qadjust-c 0.06
+- Default: --qadjust-b -0.5, --qadjust-c 0.25

+**--qadjust-skip**: Defines how many frames the calculation should skip to speed up the process.
+Setting skip to 1 means all frames will be used.
+- Example: --qadjust-skip 4
+- Default: 1 for resolutions less than HD and 2 for HD and above

+**--qadjust-cpu**: Defines the '--preset' parameter used by the analysis for svt-av1

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.